 Work on the After Disaster Plan to access damages and identify recovery needs.

 Will be available to provide information to emergency workers regarding UTSA property for gas line, water line and other essential utilities info.

 DIRECTOR OF PUBLIC AFFAIRS AND MEDIA RELATIONS

-Report to incident command site and consult with the Campus Safety supervisor in order to field calls from news media.
+Report to incident command site and consult with the Director of Campus Safety in order to field calls from news media.